APLMF

 8.1 Numbers

-The Group Director, Quality and Excellence Group of SPRING Singapore is the Controller of Weights and Measures.
-The Director, Consumer Protection, Weights and Measures Division, is the Deputy Controller of Weights and Measures.
-The Head, Consumer Protection, Weights and Measures Division is the Assistant Controller of Weights and Measures.
+The Director-General, Quality and Excellence Group of Enterprise Singapore is the Controller of Weights and Measures.
+The Director and the Deputy Directors of the Weights and Measures Office are the Assistant Controllers of the Weights and Measures

-There are around 15 officers in the Consumer Protection, Weights and Measures Division of SPRING Singapore who are involved in various aspects (e.g. registration, enforcement, outreach, etc.) of Singapore’s Legal Metrology Programme.
+here are around 20 officers in the Weights and Measures Office who are involved in various aspects (e.g. registration, enforcement, outreach, etc.) of Singapore’s Legal Metrology Programme.

 8.2 Qualification/training